camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-The important part of the `config.tf` is:
+The important part of `config.tf` is:

-- the initialization of two AWS providers since you need one per region as this is a limitation by AWS since everything is scoped to a region.
+- The initialization of two AWS providers, as you need one per region and this is a limitation by AWS given everything is scoped to a region.
-- the naming of owner and acceptor stems from the VPC peering but we will have a look at that in more detail at a later stage.
+- The naming of owner and acceptor stems from the VPC peering.
+However, we will examine this more closely in this tutorial.

-3. Feel free to adjust the local values to fit your configuration.
-E.g. different region or cidr blocks.
+You may adjust the local values to fit your configuration.
+For example, different region or cidr blocks.

-4. Set up the authentication for the `AWS` provider.
-In the example, an AWS profile is used and provided as a terraform variable that is defined on execution.
+Set up the authentication for the `AWS` provider.
+In the example, an AWS profile is used and provided as a Terraform variable that is defined on execution.

 :::note

 It's recommended to use a different backend than `local`.
-More information can be found in the [Terraform documentation](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+Find more information in the [Terraform documentation](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).

 :::